Pope Leo XII: Domestic policy

 Leo XII made himself unpopular with the people due to the fact that he constrained them to endless rules that concerned private life and public affairs.
 He decreed that a dressmaker who sold low or transparent dresses would incur ipso facto excommunication.
 The pope also denied the Jews the right to possess material possessions and allowed them the shortest time to sell their belongings.
 He revived the regulations of the Middle Ages in regard to segregation and marks for identification.

+While often considered an archconservative Leo XII held a high opinion of the liberal Catholic priest Lamennais having a portrait of him hung in his private chambers.
+When the latter visited Rome in 1824 Leo offered him a Vatican apartment and in 1828 a cardinalate.
+According to Cardinal Nicholas Wiseman before the full consistory he said that Lamennais was " a distinguished writer, whose works had not only rendered eminent services to religion, but rejoiced and astonished Europe."
+However some believe that the quote was actually about the historian John Lingard.